China says to increase policy support for cooling economy

 They said cooling growth in factory output, falling industrial profits, persistent factory deflation as well as slowing export sales and manufacturing investment were the main pressure points.

-Yet the officials made clear that China has the means to stabilize its economy, and that activity is not as weak as some fear.
+Yet the officials made clear that China has the means to stabilise its economy, and that activity is not as weak as some fear.

 China's unemployment rate, for example, has been stable so far and the country created 3.24 million new jobs in the first three months of this year, said Cong Liang, deputy director the general affairs department at the NDRC.